todearaujo/custom-rawcharts-template/docs/add-a-new-chart.md

 #### 8. Add styles

 Finally, RAWGraphs bring some built-in styles that you can use in your chart.
-To use them, at the beginning of your chart code improt them:
+To use them, at the beginning of your chart code you should import them:

 ```javascript
 import '../d3-styles.js'
 ```

-You can find the styles in the `src/styles/base.css`. even if it's a CSS file, RAWGprahs parse it as a Javascript object and therefore is not possible to use complex css selectors.
+You can find the styles in the `src/styles/base.css`.
+Even if it's a CSS file, RAWGprahs parse it as a Javascript object and therefore is not possible to use complex css selectors.

 Furthermore, even if they are described as classes they are not applied as classes but as inline code.
 In this way it's possible to export the SVG and open it in any vector editor without losing the styles.

 Let's add a title to our visualisation.
 In the `render` function, add: